Key Quote

 WOW — SPEECH ACT THEORY (J.L.
 Austin)

 J.L.
-Austin's speech act theory argues that words don't just describe — they DO things (performative utterances).
+Austin's speech actspeech act — An utterance that performs an action rather than merely describing something theory argues that words don't just describe — they DO things (performative utterances).
 Elizabeth's refusal is a transformative speech act: it fundamentally changes Darcy, forcing genuine self-examination for the first time.
-Her words shatter his assumption that wealth equals desirability, performing a radical redistribution of power in the scene.
-Austen shows that in a world where women lack legal or financial power, language becomes their most potent tool of agency (independent action).
+Her words shatter his assumption that wealth equals desirability, performing a radical redistribution of powerredistribution of power — A shift in who holds authority or control in a relationship in the scene.
+Austen shows that in a world where women lack legal or financial power, language becomes their most potent tool of agencyagency — independent action.

 Key Words